 FICUS RUBROMIDOTIS Corner (1960) SECTION: SYCIDIUM

-Very large leaves 20-36 cm but up to 34 cm long by 5-12 cm wide with a smooth surface and entire (even) leaf edge.
-The leaves are distichous and almost symmetric with a distinctive “auricle” on one side of the leaf base with 10-20 pairs of steeply ascending side veins.
+Very large leaves 20-36 cm but up to 34 cm long by 5-12 cm wide with a smooth surface and a wavy but entire (even) leaf edge.
+The leaves are in flat sprays (distichous) and almost symmetric with a distinctive “auricle” on one side of the leaf base with 10-20 pairs of steeply ascending side veins.
 The petiole is short to 1 cm long but not absent.